 A tone of voice (TOV).
 This document needs to be short, easy to use, with plenty of practical examples.
 Begin by creating ‘dos’ and ‘donts’ – what you sound like and what you definitely don’t sound like.
 For example, you’re playful and positive but not silly or quixotic.

 A style guide.
 This is a meaty document that backs up your TOV.
 It should be a detailed account of your brand’s punctuation and grammar rules.
 These are just as vital to forming your voice.

-For example, do you use dashes instead of semi-colons for a more informal, relax feel to your writing?
-Do you emphasis a point with an exclamation mark for a more fun, excitable tone or a colon for a serious, forceful sentence?
+For example, do you use dashes instead of semi-colons for a more informal, relaxed feel to your writing?
+Do you emphasise a point with an exclamation mark for a more fun, excitable tone or a colon for a serious, forceful sentence?